-Although new to me, I realized that it was a scene being played out around the world, as it had for many years.
-With the United States acting as a military partner with (and often protector of) people in far-flung places for many decades, our armed forces are arrayed in many countries.
-I hold ambivalent views about that, as sometimes we have been more overlord than ally.
-Following battles and wars come cemeteries and memorials scattered over the globe.
-On this second trip to Anzio, once again we were walking the grounds of the Sicily-Rome American Cemetery and Memorial.
-This green acreage stitched with white crosses had been my first stop on that initial Italy trip, when I knew so little about my father’s war.
-Coming back to walk his battlefields, I was beginning the task by taking part in a ritual of group remembering.
+Although new to me, I realized that the scene was being played out around the world, as it had for many years.
+With the United States acting as a military partner with (and often protector of) people in far-flung places for many decades, our armed forces were deployed to many countries.
+I balanced ambivalent views about that, as American political motivations and self interest sometimes replaced allyship.
+But the U.S. had fought around the world, and following battles and wars had come cemeteries and memorials scattered over the globe.
+On our second trip to Anzio, once again I found myself walking the grounds of the Sicily-Rome American Cemetery and Memorial.
+The green acreage stitched with white crosses had been my first stop on that initial Italy trip, when I knew so little about my father’s war.
+Returning to walk his battlefields, I was beginning the task by taking part in a ritual of group remembering.

 We gathered before the marble memorial building, white-columned and solemn.
-In the weekend prior to this day, we had hiked up Monte la Difensa, we had dined with a group of First Special Service Force veterans and descendants, and we had toured the hillside towns on the fringes of Mussolini’s grand experiment.
-Now standing on the former marshland, flags rippling in the spring breeze, the consequences of the war seemed momentous.
-The pool’s water mirrored the sky, a blue portal connecting the earth with the heavens.
+During that holiday weekend, we had hiked up Monte la Difensa, we had dined with a group of Force veterans and descendants, and we had toured the hillside towns on the fringes of Mussolini’s grand experiment.
+Standing on the former marshland, memorial flags rippling in the spring breeze, the consequences of the war seemed momentous.
+The pool mirrored the sky, a blue portal connecting the earth with the heavens.
 Shoulder to shoulder with Italians and our extended Force family, we walked in step along the precision-cut edges of the path, manicured lawns fanning out with lines of crosses.
 Were there locals among us who remembered the upheaval that battered its way to their doorstep?
 Were the elderly soldiers in our group reliving their moments of service?
 I gazed across the grounds, considering the place where our ancestors had marched to defend freedom from oppression and aggression and defy the visions that fevered into the heads of dictators.